hmtkvs/writertezapp/README.md

 4. Use the search functionality to find relevant sections
 5. Navigate through chapters and sections
 6. Utilize text rewriting features for editing

+## Integration Testing

+1. Start the backend API server: `./run_backend_api.sh`
+2. Start the frontend application and configure API URL
+3. Verify all functionality:
+   - Check that chapters load on the main page
+   - Test search functionality with different queries and filters
+   - Test text rewriting feature

 ## Dependencies